pliantmeerkat/CV/README.md

   - Several years of climbing instruction volunteering in my late teens.
   - Staying patient when things go wrong, and making sensible and well informed decisions, such as turning back when weather conditions become problematic.
   - Taking on feedback and learning on the job: much of my current knowledge was gained by embarking on trips with experienced individuals/ guides, where I have been able learn key mountain skills in a safe and secure environment.

-#### Makers BnB / vBook (2018) (Whilst at [Makers Academy](https://makers.tech/))

-- Invaluable experience in working within a software team environment.
-- Usage of Agile software development, ticket based work distribution and user story/ MVP creation.
-- Git workflow techniques: branching, merging, pull request etc.
-- Managing group conflicts, compromising on major decisions and sticking to tasks effectively.
-- Keeping produced code specific, Dry and easy to read/ change/ understand.
-- Experience of planning sessions, creating tasks/ tickets and distributing tasks efficiently
-- Achieving all this in a safe and feedback intensive environment, allowing mistakes to be made and key lessons learned as a result.

 ## Education